ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Playlist.rst

 **``\backported``**\ from 5.6

-The Playlist type provides a way to play a list of media with the `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__, Audio and Video types.
+The Playlist type provides a way to play a list of media with the :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`, Audio and Video types.
 It can be used as a data source for view elements (such as ListView) and other elements that interact with model data (such as Repeater).
 When used as a data model, each playlist item's source URL can be accessed using the ``source`` role.

 .. code:: qml